SpellholdStudios/Neera_Expansion/README.md

 ## <a name="compat" id="compat"></a>Compatibility

+#### Games supported

-This mod is designed to work on Baldur's Gate: Enhanced Edition (BGEE) and Enhanced Edition Trilogy (EET).
+This mod is designed to work on Baldur's Gate: Enhanced Edition (BGEE) and <a href="https://github.com/Gibberlings3/EET/releases">Enhanced Edition Trilogy (EET)</a>.

+&#9755; This version contains content for BG only, so while Neera will be functional in a SoD game, she will not speak to you.

+##

+#### Other Mods Compatibility

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
-If you encounter any bugs, please contact <a href="kae@spellholdstudios.net">K'aeloree</a> or alternatively post on the <a href="http://www.shsforums.net/topic/60850-neera-expansion-updated-to-v120/">forums</a><br>
+If you encounter any bugs, please <a href="http://www.shsforums.net/forum/636-neera-expansion-ee">report them on the forum!</a><br>
+<div align="right"><a href="#top">Back to top</a></div>

+##

+#### Installation Order

+Here is the recommended installation order:
+- Please install Neera Expansion after EET.
+- Please install Neera Expansion before EET_End, and any final "biffing" routines.
 <div align="right"><a href="#top">Back to top</a></div>